EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 - The hooks that bear the proposed hashes must be deployed to some existing Xahau account.
 - Example
   - If you are willing to suggest a hook change you first have to `setHook` your updated hook code to 4 new accounts.
-  - Then get the each hook's hook hash (32 byte as hex string) using a explorer and construct the hash buffer is hex format in above mentioned order.
+  - Then get each hook's hook hash (32 bytes as a hex string) using an explorer and construct the hash buffer in hex format in above mentioned order.
     - The total length of the buffer will be 128 bytes (256 characters in hex string).
-  - Then create a text file with above hex buffer string inside.
+  - Then create a text file with the above hex buffer string inside.
   - After that propose the candidate with the Evernode CLI `evernode governance propose <hash file> <short name>`
-    - Ex :- `evernode governance propose ~/hooks.txt testProposal` (Short name will be a name that you can identify your proposal (Do not add white spaces in middle))
+    - Ex:- `evernode governance propose ~/hooks.txt testProposal` (Short name will be a name that you can identify your proposal (Do not add white spaces in middle))
   - **Note: You have to keep the hooks that you have proposed, inside the accounts that you have initially generated.
 Because if you remove or override them, the hook objects will be removed from the ledger.
-So you candidate will be purged even it's elected.**
+So your candidate will be purged even if it's elected.**

 #### Dud Host Candidate
 - The dud host removal Proposal represents the Xahau Address of the malfunctioning host to be removed from the platform.